ECBSJ/build-it-yourself-bitcoin-react/README.md

 # build-it-yourself-bitcoin-react

+Try the app here: https://whimsical-selkie-fd3433.netlify.app/

+## Updates

+(October 2023) The above netlify link still works.
+Essentially this project is an adaptation to my previous [build-it-yourself-bitcoin](https://github.com/ECBSJ/build-it-yourself-bitcoin) app, but this time using React and a new front-end UI design.
+Since then I've incorporated this concept into a full fledged crypto wallet called [ARTSNL](https://github.com/ECBSJ/ARTSNL).

+## Summary

 A DIY bitcoin transaction builder built with React.

-Try the app here: https://whimsical-selkie-fd3433.netlify.app/

-For a more detailed README, refer to my other repository of a similar app built using ExpressJS at https://github.com/jiamijiang/build-it-yourself-bitcoin.
+For a more detailed README, refer to my other repository of a similar app built using ExpressJS [here](https://github.com/ECBSJ/build-it-yourself-bitcoin).